mixmastamyk/out/readme.rst

     When there are conflicting arguments to the ``configure`` method, the last specified will win.
-    This requires > Python 3.6, due to ordered keyword args.
+    This requires a Python version >=3.6, due to ordered keyword args.
-    Below this version it is not recommended to do this since keyword order will be undefined and therefore the result.
+    Below this version it is not recommended to try since keyword order will be undefined and therefore the result.
-    One workaround is to call configure twice.
+    One workaround, call ``configure()`` twice.

 Syntax Highlighting w/Pygments